Charles Schwab Challenge Golf Betting Tips 2021 - Golf Monthly

 Although Berger has won since, at Pebble Beach in February, it is Morikawa who has achieved more with three victories featuring his PGA victory at Harding Park and WGC success in Florida at The Concession.

-A top-ten at the weekend in defence of the Wanamaker Trophy at Kiawah where Berger missed the cut is further evidence that the Californian should take his revenge in a line-up of 121 headed by Justin Thomas and reborn 2016 Colonial champion Jordan Spieth.
+A top-ten at the weekend in defence of the Wanamaker Trophy at Kiawah is further evidence that the Californian should take his revenge in a line-up of 121 headed by Justin Thomas and reborn 2016 Colonial champion Jordan Spieth.

 At 7,209 yards, Colonial is a tight, old-fashioned par 70 with numerous doglegs and tight fairways.